Jeremy-Day-Lab/Nucleic_Acids_Research_2020/README.md

 ## **General Enhancer Identification Workflow**

 The diagram below outlines a general workflow for the identifcation of enhancers.
-Code corresponding to each step can be found within the repository.
+Code corresponding to each step can be found within a directory above.

 ```mermaid
 graph TD;